SimonLucas/kplotlib/README.md

 - ✅ Auto-resizing and optional auto-scaling axes
 - ✅ No dependencies beyond the Kotlin standard library
 - ✅ Output to .svg or .png, and can be run headless
+- ✅ Themes to control rendering e.g. see Dark Theme below
+- ✅ Includes examples of using from Java

 ---